Eric Larson Endowment at UNM

 Eric Larson would later become an adjunct faculty member at UNM.
 He taught the most sought after recording courses for the music department and an advanced digital course.
 Eric’s recording classes were so popular and in such demand that there were waiting lists for multiple semesters in advance.

 As well as an extraordinary freelance engineer and producer, Eric was a composer.
 He wrote compositions ranging from classical to contemporary.
 He also served as music director at his church.

-His talent touched everything from advertising jingles, to rock ‘n’ roll, jazz, to classical music including the New Mexico Symphony Orchestra, Native American music and acoustic and flamenco guitar recordings.
+His talent touched everything from advertising jingles, to rock ‘n’ roll, jazz, to classical music including work recording the New Mexico Symphony Orchestra, recording and producing Native American artists and music as well as acoustic and flamenco guitar recordings.

 One of his most exceptional qualities was his amazing ability to reach into the very heart and soul of the artists he worked with and to capture the essence of their artistic abilities.
 The results of his efforts in the final product were always extraordinary.